 Graphic Definition of Canorous

 Canorous adj.
-Melodious or resonant.
+Melodious and resonant.

 n.
 Canorousness